alejandroereyes/gatherer/README.md

       <ul>
       <li>The problem needs to have been caused by a code change, not a change in your environment.</li>
       <li>You need to be able to reliably trigger the problem.</li>
-      <li>It helpers if your commits are relatively small and if the system is in a loadable & executable state after each one.</li>
+      <li>It helper if your commits are relatively small and if the system is in a loadable & executable state after each one.</li>
       </ul>
     </li>
     <li>If you specify a test by line number, be sure not to add lines to the file.
 Added lines could make it so you aren't running the test you think you're running.</li>
-    <li>Rails is not your application, it is a framework on which you build your application.</li>
+    <li><b>Rails is not your application</b>, it is a framework on which you build your application.</li>
     <li>If you have enough time to break focus while your tests run, you may not be getting the full value of the TDD process.</li>
     <li>By requiring the needed files instead of the `rails_helper`, you can bypass the loading of rails and isolate your tests to their precise needed data, thus speeding them up.</li>
     <li>The only way to know the boundaries of a new coding tool is to go past them.
 Try things.</li>
     <li>You can use doubles to remove test dependencies.</li>
     <li>You don't need to start with elaborate object indirection, but it's useful when logic gets complicated.</li>
-    <li>When dealing with legacy code, respect code that works.
-You don't know what constraints the previous coders worked under.</li>
+    <li><b>When dealing with legacy code, respect code that works.
+You don't know what constraints the previous coders worked under.</b> Test the following.
-    <li>When dealing with legacy code, test the following.
       <ul>
         <li>Describe the current behavior</li>
         <li>Make sure code changes have no unintended consequences.</li>